marc2332/bliss/doc/docs/index.md

 ```
 [Read more about data plot](flint_data_plotting.md)

+!!! note
+    The architecture of Flint makes it a 'slave' of BLISS: many of its functionnalities must be launched from the BLISS shell, are not available directly from the Flint's graphical interface.
+    The following two sections, "ROI selection" and "Interacting with plot" describe how data from plots can be recovered into BLISS shell.

 ### ROI selection

 Flint can also edit Lima ROI (*Region-Of-Interest*) with the help of the BLISS `edit_roi_counters` function , creating counters automatically from areas defined by the user with mouse dragging.
+The output of the function (on the BLISS shell) consist on the geometric data of the different ROIs selected by user.

 Example: